+Salaries would have been held in escrow for Members in a chamber if that chamber had not agreed to a concurrent resolution by that date.
+Salaries would have been released from the escrow account either when that chamber agreed to a concurrent resolution on the budget or the last day of the 113th Congress, whichever was earlier.
 H.R.
-325, which (1) includes language holding congressional salaries in escrow if a concurrent resolution on the budget has not been agreed to by April 15, 2013, and (2) provides for a temporary extension of the debt ceiling through May 18, 2013, was introduced on January 21, 2013.
-Salaries would be held in escrow for Members in a chamber that has not agreed to a concurrent resolution.
-Salaries would be released from the escrow account either when that chamber agrees to a concurrent resolution on the budget or the last day of the 113th Congress, whichever is earlier.
-H.R.
 325 was agreed to in the House on January 23, 2013, and the Senate on January 31, 2013.
 It was enacted on February 4, 2013 (P.L.
 113-3).
+Both the House and Senate agreed to a budget resolution prior to that date, however, and salaries were not held in escrow.